aws-samples/fresh-tracks/README.md

 # Fresh Tracks
 An event driven serverless web application built in Vue.js.
-This example app allows you to upload `.gpx` files to view your tracked activities .
+This example app allows you to upload `.gpx` files to view your tracked activities.
+Try it out at [MyFreshTracks.com](https://myfreshtracks.com)

-> :information_source:  set up and deployment time approximately **10 mins**.
+> :information_source:  set up and deployment time is approximately **10 mins**.

 > :information_source: **This application uses [Auth0](https://auth0.com/signup)** to manage and Authenticate users.
 You must create a demo app in Auth0 before you can login, or deploy the backend resources.
 See [Authentication - Auth0](#Authentication - Auth0).